Tom Savini: Career

 In the 2008 novel Bad Moon Rising by Jonathan Maberry, Savini appears as one of the real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack; other celebrities include James Gunn, Jim O'Rear, Brinke Stevens, Ken Foree, Stephen Susco, Debbie Rochon, Joe Bob Briggs and blues man Mem Shannon.

 Savini also briefly took part in Jerry Lawler's 2010 revival of the Memphis Wrestling pro wrestling television show.
 His on-screen character sent horror-movie monsters (played by wrestlers from the Memphis area) onto the show to get revenge for Savini who blamed Lawler for the death of Savini's friend Andy Kaufman; the monsters' handler was manager "Hollywood" Jimmy Blaylock.

 In 2012, American filmmaker Jason Baker published a biography of Savini entitled Smoke and Mirrors: The Story of Tom Savini.

 He said during a Q&A with fans that the hardest movie he has ever worked on was Creepshow because it was "five movies in one".

 In 2018, Savini announced via his Instagram that he would be directing a horror web series, in collaboration with others, including Tina Romero, Romero's daughter.
 Special effects for the web series were to be completed by Savini's students at Douglas Education Center.

 In May 2019, Slipknot frontman Corey Taylor said in an interview that Savini worked to produce and create his new masks for the upcoming We Are Not Your Kind album and subsequent tour cycles.
 Around the same time, Savini was approached by wrestler Bray Wyatt to design the mask for his new "Fiend" character.

+Savini also collaborated with David Bertolino, founder of the New England horror and Halloween theme park Spooky World in 1991, helping to design the attraction's stages and later haunted houses branded with Savini's name and a horror memorabilia museum.